Utilities, Tesla, Uber create U.S. lobbying group for electric vehicle industry

 Automakers in the United States sold 326,000 EVs in 2019, accounting for about 2% of total U.S. auto sales.
 Tesla sold nearly 60% of the total.

-Other members include ConEdison ED.N, Duke Energy DUK.N, PG&E PCG.N along with EV charging companies like Chargepoint and EVgo, fledging automakers like Lordstown Motors RIDE.O, Rivian and Lucid Motors.
-Also part are Albemarle Corp ALB.N, the world's largest producer of lithium for electric vehicle batteries, Piedmont Lithium PLL.AX and Siemens SIEGn.DE
+Other members include ConEdison, Duke Energy, PG&E along with EV charging companies like Chargepoint and EVgo, fledging automakers like Lordstown Motors, Rivian and Lucid Motors.
+Also part are Albemarle Corp, the world’s largest producer of lithium for electric vehicle batteries, Piedmont Lithium and Siemens

 In September, California Governor Gavin Newsom said the state plans to ban the sale of new gasoline powered passenger cars and trucks starting in 2035 in a dramatic move to shift to electric vehicles and reduce greenhouse gas emissions.